SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Return of `POST` requests

 Generally `POST` requests create new resources.
-These endpoints do not return the new resource, but a unique identifier to the resource e.g. an UUID.
+These endpoints do not return the new resource, but a unique identifier to the resource e.g. a UUID.

 In most cases the new resource won't be used directly after creation.
 Most often list calls are used.
 If the new resource is used directly, it can be retrieved by the returned identifier.

 Payloads to POST requests SHALL NOT include ID or `Incremental` typed fields, it lies in the responsibility of the API server to assign IDs and `Incremental`s to objects.

-### Return of `PATCH` requestes
+### Return of `PATCH` requisites

 Most commonly `PATCH` requests are used to partially or fully change a resource.
 These requests do not respond with the changed resource, nor an identifier.